schorsch12/odin-recipes/README.md

 # odin-recipes
-First HTML project - Basic recipe website
+First HTML & CSS project - Basic recipe website

 Goal:
 - In this project, I built a basic recipe website.
 The website consist of a main index page which has links to a few recipes.
 The website does not look really pretty.
-I will revist this project in the future to style it up with CSS
+In later projects I will define visually more appealing versions.

 Learnings:
 - Use of HTML Boilerplate